cruncheon/c/README.md

 - Removes the first column
 - Sets the first row as the header
 - Cleans whitespace from headers

+### 4. truss-csv-cleaner.py

+Similar to `ua-csv-cleaner.py` but for data provided by TRUSS.

 #### Usage